 The very earliest Uniglide Freehubs, 1970s and very early '80s, used a different system, see below.

-A frequent reason for body transplantation is to convert a 6- or 7-speed Freehub to use 8-/9-/10-speed cassettes.
+A frequent reason for body transplantation is to convert a 6- or 7-speed Freehub to use an 8-/9-/10-speed cassette.
 This generally will increase the over-locknut dimension.
 As a result you will usually need to re-dish the wheel after doing this upgrade.

 6- and 7-speed hubs generally use 126 mm spacing, while 8-/9-speed hubs use 130 mm (road) or 135 mm (MTB/hybrid).

 Some folks will tell you that you also need to install a longer axle when doing this, but that's not correct.
 Typical rear QR axles are 11 mm longer than the over-locknut dimension of the hub, so there's 5.5 mm of axle sticking out past the locknuts.
 That's way more than is actually needed.
 If you are converting a 126 mm OLD 7-speed Freehub (137 mm axle length) to 8 or more speeds, the OLD goes to 130 mm.
 That will leave you 3.5 mm of protrusion on each side, once you move the right cone over to even things out.
 That's plenty.

 In fact, no protrusion is necessary if you use an internal-cam quick-release, but it's a convenience in wheel installation to have some protrusion.
 I once set up a bike with zero protrusion, where the axle was flush with the locknuts.
 (This was a fixed-gear with vertical dropouts, and I did it to give me a bit more chain tension adjustability.)
-I put a lot of hard miles on that bike; it never gave me a lick of trouble.
+I put a lot of hard miles on that bike and it never gave me a lick of trouble.

 If you do re-space your hub, you'll also need to re-dish your wheel, because the extra space will all be added on the right side by installing the wider Freehub body.
 You'll need to tighten spokes on the right, possibly also loosen some on the left, to move the rim 2mm to the right so that it will once again be centered in the frame.